Annual Space Audit

 The Health Sciences manages all public spaces in the Health Sciences Building in consultation with the Operation Committees overseeing space allocation and use in the facility.
 Any change in the use of space in the facility or renovations to the space must be pre-approved through the Health Sciences.

-The USask Health Sciences manages and operates six display monitors in the B-Wing of the Health Sciences Building.
-The purpose of these screens—which may be utilized by students, faculty and staff—include wayfinding, communicating greetings and good news, and promoting events, services and other pertinent initiatives within the building.
+The University of Saskatchewan (USask) Health Sciences manages a number of display monitors in the B- and A-Wings of the Health Sciences Building.
+The purpose of these screens—which may be utilized by students, faculty, and staff—includes communicating news and promoting events, services, and other pertinent initiatives within the building.

 Key and Access Card Policy

-The USask Health Sciences issues building/room keys and access cards to faculty, staff, resident students, authorized non-resident students or visiting scientists, and persons or organizations with contractual agreements with the University.
+It is the policy of the USask Health Sciences to issue building and room keys/access cards to faculty, staff, resident students, authorized non-resident students or visiting scientists, and persons or organizations having contractual agreements with the university.

-The purpose of this policy is to protect the property and privacy of the university and of individuals assigned to use Health Sciences facilities, by limiting access to such owned or leased facilities to assigned individuals and to their supervisors.
+The purpose of this policy is to protect the property and privacy of the University of Saskatchewan (USask) and of individuals assigned to use Health Sciences facilities, by limiting access to owned or leased facilities to assigned individuals and to their supervisors.

 This policy was developed to ensure the LEED standards pertaining to “daylighting” as originally designed for the Health Science D and E Wings are followed so as to not disadvantage the occupants of interior offices.